György Dózsa: Background

 On 9 March 1513, Pope Leo X was elected, a man enthusiastic about driving the Ottomans out of Europe.
 On 17 June 1513, he published a bull authorising a crusade, appointing Archbishop Bakócz to organise it.
-The bull called not on European princes but on the people to fight the holy war and pre-emptively branded anyone who would impede the crusade as traitors.
+The bull called not on European princes but on the people to fight the holy war and pre-emptively branded anyone who would impede the crusade as a traitor.
 When he returned to Hungary, the Archbishop was warned by the King that the country was strained financially and unable to furnish even the most important fortresses on the border.
 Among the leading barons of the country, there was a debate about the wisdom of launching a crusade: Bakócz argued that Hungary needed to exploit the internal strife of the Ottoman Empire for its own protection and go against them with as large an army as possible, considering that foreign aid was unlikely.
 The treasurer, István Telegdy thought that it would be wiser not to recruit commoners: a large number of missing peasants would be devastating for the country's agriculture during the summer, and untrained agricultural workers had little military value.
 He proposed only asking commoners for donations and relying on noble's banderiums for the crusade.
 The party favouring the peasants' crusade won and the bull was published on 9 April.
 The King arranged for tithes to be redirected to fund the operations.